kire9613/KTH_master_thesis/src/av09/src/README.md

 #########################
 The code base developed in the package av09 as well as av09_msgs was a part of the the Master thesis of Erik Branzén.
 The code was written during the spring and summer of 2021.
 The goal of the thesis was to develop fault diagnostics and prognostics algorithms for an autonomous vehicle.
 Based on a knowledge base on active and potential faults, the vehicle could counteract faults and plan to minimize the chance of severe faults.
 The vehicle could also consider potential downtime for different actions and choose actions that optimized time lost during driving.
 These functionalities were implemented on the SVEA-platform, first simulated but later on a real physical vehicle.
 Some scenarios were developed to test the system functionalities.

+The project was developed in conjunction with the work of Jesper Englund.
+He designed implemented a control tower for monitoring of self-driving vehicles.
+Our combined works constitued the demonstrator that was shown to SCANIA CV AB in June 2021.
+A video was recorded and edited to show the key functionalities of the whole system.

+Link to demo video: https://www.youtube.com/watch?v=LxI5Gn6Ehhk

 #########################
 Software architecture description